-Serbia: Who needs a expensive green electricity8.
-January 2018. / News Serbia Energy
+Serbia: Who needs a expensive green electricity, News Serbia Energy

 By sticking to the fact that the share of clean energy in total production is 27 percent, our country actually gives priority to importing expensive technology and using a less efficient way of producing electricity from the wind or the sun.